Carson Hansen

-Carson Hansen is an American college football running back for the Iowa State Cyclones.
+Carson Hansen is an American college football running back for the Penn State Nittany Lions.
+He previously played for the Iowa State Cyclones.

-High school career
+Early life

 Hansen attended Lakeville South High School in Lakeville, Minnesota.
 As a senior he recorded 1,908 total yards and 25 total touchdowns, being named the Star Tribune Metro Player of the Year.
 Hansen finished his high school career totaling 4,532 yards and 57 touchdowns, being named the Gatorade Minnesota Football Player of the Year twice.
 A three-star recruit, he committed to play college football at Iowa State University over offers from Kansas State, Northwestern, and Wyoming.

 College career

 As a freshman in 2023, Hansen rushed 67 yards, while also tallying 11 receptions for 115 yards.
 The following season, his role increased, as against West Virginia, he rushed for 96 yards three touchdowns.
 In the 2024 Pop-Tarts Bowl he rushed for 82 yards and totaled three touchdowns, helping lead the Cyclones to a 42–41 victory over Miami.
 Hansen finished the 2024 season, with 151 carries for 752 yards and 13 touchdowns.

+On January 4, 2026, Hansen announced his decision to transfer to Pennsylvania State University to play for the Penn State Nittany Lions.